Lomas Verdes

-Lomas Verdes is an upper-middle-class neighborhood located in the north of Mexico City.
+Lomas Verdes is a middle- and upper-middle-class neighborhood located in Naucalpan, State of Mexico, northwest Mexico City.
 The community was developed in the late 1960s and is near Ciudad Satélite (which was founded in 1957).
 Lomas Verdes means "Green Hills" in Spanish, as the terrain had a set of smooth hills covered with green grass and other wild vegetation, which nowadays are totally covered with houses.

 The neighborhood consists of several sections: La Alteña I, II and III, La Soledad, Misiones, and the sections I, II, III, IV, V and the now in construction sección VI.
-To the North, Lomas Verdes borders the county of Atizapán de Zaragoza, to the south and the west with others neighborhoods of Naucalpan, and to the east with the ancient colonial town of Santa Cruz del Monte.
+To the North, Lomas Verdes borders the county of Atizapán de Zaragoza, to the south and the west with other neighborhoods of Naucalpan, and to the east with the ancient colonial town of Santa Cruz del Monte.